golightstream/lightstream-prism-dns/plugin/cache/README.md

 3600s.
 Caching is mostly useful in a scenario when fetching data from the backend (upstream, database, etc.) is expensive.

-*Cache* will change the query to enable DNSSEC (DNSSEC OK; DO) if it passes through the plugin.
-If the client didn't request any DNSSEC (records), these are filtered out when replying.
+*Cache* will pass DNSSEC (DNSSEC OK; DO) options through the plugin for upstream queries.

 This plugin can only be used once per Server Block.